mkasajim/visa-reschedule/README.md

 1. Click on the extension icon in your Chrome toolbar to open the popup
 2. Enter your usvisascheduling.com username and password, then click "Save"
 3. (Optional) Enter your Gemini and/or Groq API keys to enable automatic CAPTCHA solving
+4. Set your desired appointment date range using the "From" and "To" month selectors
-4. Toggle the "Enable Auto Login" switch to on
+5. Toggle the "Enable Auto Login" switch to enable automatic login
+6. Toggle the "Enable Auto Reschedule" switch to enable automatic date finding
+7. The extension will:
-5. The extension will open the visa scheduling site (if not already open) and attempt to log in
+   - Open the visa scheduling site (if not already open)
-6. When redirected to atlasauth.b2clogin.com, the extension will automatically fill in your credentials
-7. If you've configured the API keys, the extension will attempt to solve CAPTCHAs automatically
-8. Security questions must still be answered manually for security reasons
+   - Automatically log in (if enabled)
+   - Navigate to the reschedule page (even if the link appears after a delay)
+   - Search for available dates within your specified range
+   - Automatically select the earliest available date if found

+## Main Dashboard Detection

+The extension has been improved to reliably detect the main dashboard page even when elements load with delays:

+1. It can detect the dashboard page by the presence of the "Notes and Instructions" header
+2. It continuously monitors for DOM changes to find the reschedule link when it appears
+3. A notification will be displayed while waiting for the reschedule link to appear
+4. After finding the link, it will automatically navigate to the reschedule page

+This ensures the extension works even when page elements load asynchronously or are delayed.

+## Date Range Selection

+The extension includes a date range selector that allows you to:

+1. Specify the earliest month you'd accept for an appointment
+2. Specify the latest month you'd accept for an appointment
+3. The extension will automatically navigate through months in the calendar and look for any available dates
+4. When an available date is found, it will:
+   - Display a notification
+   - Automatically select that date
+   - Show a confirmation message on the page

+If no dates are available in your selected range, you'll receive a notification.

 ## CAPTCHA Solving